-Roofraiser Vodka is hand crafted with Red Winter Wheat and Pumpernickel Rye farmed on Jake Burtenshaw’s farm, in Idaho Falls, Idaho, only 80 miles from the distillery.
+Roofraiser Vodka is handcrafted with Red Winter Wheat and Pumpernickel Rye farmed near the Idaho-Utah border only 80 miles from the distillery.

 Made from 40% ABV vodka distilled from 50% red winter wheat and 50% unmalted rye.
 The run-off from the Wasatch Mountains flows through our artesian well, backing each glass with the Greatest Snow on Earth.

 Named after a comedy of errors during construction, Roofraiser Vodka, forced the ceiling of our distillery and set the standard for our vodka: through the roof or nothin’!

 92 Points – The Tasting Panel Magazine June 2017

 Silver Medal – Wine and Spirits Wholesale of America 2018

 Along the Wasatch Mountain Front, a special circumstance exists where the runoff from Utah's legendary "lake effect" snow and rainfall, which cannot flow to the ocean, is captured by the closed basin of the Great Salt Lake.
 The water flows into and is stored in the water-permeable geologic layer - the aquifer.
 Here and there along the Wasatch Front, the natural pressure of the aquifer creates artesian wells.

 We literally had to raise the roof to install our distillation equipment.
 Talk about commitment!

 Make sure you have a clean palate (your mouth).
 Common palate cleansers are bread or unsalted crackers.